 Oddly enough, TV manufacturer’s seem less concerned with that possibility than fireplace manufacturers.
 Of the three best selling TV manufacturers – Samsung, LG and Sony in that order – only Samsung even mentions positioning the TV above the fireplace in its installation manual.
 Even then, its one line reference says only that the maximum operating temperature for its TVs is 104 degrees.
 LG and Sony operate at the same maximum temperature.
 Exceed that and the warranty for all three is voided.

 If the home is newly constructed or the homeowner is open to renovation, they should consider following the recommendation of fireplace manufacturer European Home and build in a recess so that the TV is flush to the wall.
 Pairing this technique with a mantle will provide your T.V. with optimal protection and is also an aesthetically pleasing solution.
-At the end of the day, it’s important to find a quality local fireplace installer who can help you make sure your fireplace and T.V. will work safely together.
+To visualize this and other techniques to safely install a TV above your fireplace take a look at this helpful guide produced by European Home

 If that isn’t enough to consider, you’ll need to pay attention to acoustics as well, says website Home Theater Review.com.
 In the article titled “Why AV Enthusiasts Should Be Mad At Fireplaces,” they argue that fireplaces are “where bass goes to die.”
 Surround sound, home theater enthusiasts take note!